Explainable classification of astronomical uncertain time series: Uncertain Subsequence Transform Classification

 Using Definition \ref{def:epsilon-similarity}, we can reduce redundancies and count subsequence frequencies in SAST.
 The updated SAST method, hereafter SAST+, is detailed in Algorithm \ref{alg:sast+}.

-The time complexity of the SAST method is $O(N_c) + O(kN_cm^2) + O(nm^3) + O(classifier)$, where $N_c$ is the number of classes, $n$ the number of time series, $m$ the length of the time series and $k$ the number of reference time series per class \cite{mbouopda2021sast}.
+The time complexity of the SAST method is $O(N_c) + O(kN_cm^2) + O(nm^3) + O(classifier)$, where $N_c$ is the number of classes, $n$ the number of time series, $m$ the length of the time series and $k$ the number of reference time series per class \citep{mbouopda2021sast}.
 In practice, it is not necessary to have $k$ greater than one.
 Removing redundancies in SAST is done only once (during the training phase) with a theoretical time complexity of $O(km^4)$ ; counting frequencies is done while computing the distance in a constant time.
 Therefore, the SAST+ time complexity is $O(N_c) + O(kN_cm^2) + O(nm^3) + O(classifier) + O(km^4)$ which is asymptotically equivalent to $O(classifier) + O(km^4)$.
 Removing redundancies makes SAST+ much faster than SAST during inference.

-Similarly to the Uncertain Shapelet Transform \cite{mbouopda2020ust}, the uncertain SAST+ (uSAST+) is obtained by using UED as the distance metric in Algorithm \ref{alg:sast+}; allowing uncertainties to be propagated to the classifier which then uses these uncertainties to learn robust decision boundaries.
+Similarly to the Uncertain Shapelet Transform \citep{mbouopda2020ust}, the uncertain SAST+ (uSAST+) is obtained by using UED as the distance metric in Algorithm \ref{alg:sast+}; allowing uncertainties to be propagated to the classifier which then uses these uncertainties to learn robust decision boundaries.
+More precisely, the procedure $distAndCount(T_i,S_j,\epsilon)$ uses uses UED to compute both the uncertain similarity between the uTS and each uncertain subsequence, and the number of subsequence occurrences in the uTS.
+Because the classifier does not natively handle uncertain inputs, each uncertain quantity is represented by two values: (i) its best estimate (e.g., the mean), and (ii) the associated uncertainty around that estimate.
+These two numbers and any other features (e.g., frequency) are then passed to the classifier as its input features.